scribe-public/parentimage/README.md

 docker run -v ${pwd}:/ -v /var/run/docker.sock:/var/run/docker.sock  scribesecurity/base-image-tool
 ```

-The script creates (or updates) the image_index.json file, Which is a dictionary mapping base-image-ids to metadata about the base image.
+The script creates (or updates) the image_index.json file or a folder in the IndexData directory (depending on the tag you run the script with), Which is a dictionary mapping base-image-ids to metadata about the base image.

 In case one wants a condensed version - a map from hash concatination to the image tags only, run: